Rakesh-webdeveloper/web-development-guide/Git/index.md

 4. Benefits of the VCS ?

 #### Installation
-1. How to install git ?
+1. How to install the git ?
 2. How to configuration the git ?

 ##### The Basic
 1. What is a Repository ?
 2. How to Create a git Repository ?
+3. How to track the history of the git ?

 what is Merging ?